-Do I Want to Be a College Professor?
+Should I Become a College Professor?

-The minimum level of education required is a master's degree, which can qualify an individual for work as a professor at a community college.
+The minimum level of education required for college professors is a master's degree, which can qualify an individual for work as a professor at a community college.
 A doctoral degree is typically required to work as a full-time, tenure-track university professor.
 You should be prepared to earn an undergraduate degree in your chosen subject area, go to graduate school, complete a Ph.D. program, conduct independent research, and write and publish articles in scholarly journals.

 In addition, you may need to gain teaching and research experience as a graduate assistant, or gain work experience in settings like governmental, nonprofit, and the private sector related to your field of study.
 The key skills you want to build include critical thinking skills, communication skills, computer skills, and knowledge of classroom management.

 Step 1: Choose an Educational Field